onyudo/hairy-antler-distillery/checkout-notes.md

 ## State

-Under the best case circumstances, Kentucky distilleries can legally ship spirits to customers in only ten states: Alaska, Arizona, Connecticut, Hawaii, Kentucky, Nebraska, Nevada, New Hampshire, North Dakota and Rhode Island.
+Under the best case circumstances, Kentucky distilleries can legally ship spirits to customers in only ten states:

+- Alaska
+- Arizona
+- Connecticut
+- Hawaii
+- Kentucky
+- Nebraska
+- Nevada
+- New Hampshire
+- North Dakota
+- Rhode Island

 Any selection that is not one of these ten states will result in the checkout form not passing validation.

 ## Zip Code